 A student seeking a Federal Work-Study position or on-campus employment must complete the following:

-- I-9 (Original documents listed on page 9 must be presented upon submission of this form)
+- I-9 (Instructions for the I-9) Original documents listed on page 3 must be presented upon submission of this form

 - Ohio exemption withholding certificate